as adopted by the AER General Assembly 19 November 2020

 5.2 The General Assembly is convened at least once a year by the Executive Board.

-The presence of two thirds of the full members who have registered in writing 10 days before the General Assembly shall be necessary to constitute the quorum.
+The physical or online, in case of virtual General Assembly, presence of two thirds of the full members who have registered in writing 10 days before the General Assembly shall be necessary to constitute the quorum.

 The vote will be expressed